 Agricultural land in the Sunshine Coast region occupies 1,087 square kilometres, or 35 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 888 square kilometres, or 29 per cent of the region.
 The most common land use by area is grazing native vegetation, which occupies 529 square kilometres or 17 per cent of the Sunshine Coast region.

-Retail trade was the largest employment sector with 20,000 people, followed by health care and social assistance with 19,200 people and construction with 19,100 people.
-Other important employment sectors in the region were education and training, accommodation and food services, and professional, scientific and technical services.
-The agriculture, forestry and fishing sector employed 1,800 people, representing 1 per cent of the region's workforce.
+Construction was the largest employment sector with 23,200 people, followed by retail trade with 20,200 people and health care and social assistance with 19,800 people.
+Other important employment sectors in the region were education and training, accommodation and food services, and public administration and safety.
+The agriculture, forestry and fishing sector employed 1,400 people, representing 1 per cent of the region's workforce.

 Value of agricultural production

 The Sunshine Coast region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were poultry ($117 million), followed by turf ($13 million) and pineapples ($12 million).
-These commodities together contributed 60 per cent of the total value of agricultural production in the region.
+The most important commodities in the region based on the gross value of agricultural production were poultry ($111 million), followed by strawberries ($34 million) and nurseries ($19 million).
+These commodities together contributed 61 per cent of the total value of agricultural production in the region.

 Number and type of farms